godot-dimensions/g4mf/specification/parts/mesh/material.md

 The `"perSimplex"` property is an integer index that references an accessor containing the per-simplex data for this channel, such as colors.
 If not defined, the channel does not have per-simplex data.

 This is a reference to an accessor in the G4MF file's document-level `"accessors"` array.
-The accessor MUST have a floating-point primitive type, and values are usually on a range of 0.0 to 1.0.
+The accessor MUST have a floating-point component type, and values are usually on a range of 0.0 to 1.0.
 If defined, the amount of per-simplex data MUST match or exceed the amount of simplexes in all mesh surfaces that use this material.

 ### Per Edge

 The `"perEdge"` property is an integer index that references an accessor containing the per-edge data for this channel, such as colors.
 If not defined, the channel does not have per-edge data.

 This is a reference to an accessor in the G4MF file's document-level `"accessors"` array.
-The accessor MUST have a floating-point primitive type, and values are usually on a range of 0.0 to 1.0.
+The accessor MUST have a floating-point component type, and values are usually on a range of 0.0 to 1.0.
 If defined, the amount of per-edge data MUST match or exceed the amount of edges in all mesh surfaces that use this material.

 ### Per Vertex

 The `"perVertex"` property is an integer index that references an accessor containing the per-vertex-instance data for this channel, such as colors.
 If not defined, the channel does not have per-vertex data.

 This is a reference to an accessor in the G4MF file's document-level `"accessors"` array.
-The accessor MUST have a floating-point primitive type, and values are usually on a range of 0.0 to 1.0.
+The accessor MUST have a floating-point component type, and values are usually on a range of 0.0 to 1.0.
 If defined, the amount of per-vertex data MUST match or exceed the amount of vertex instances in all mesh surfaces that use this material.

 Per vertex data applies to a surface's vertex instances, which depend on the surface's `"simplexes"` and `"edges"` properties.
 See [G4MF Mesh Surface Vertex Instances](mesh.md#vertex-instances) for more information on how vertex instances are defined.